Frequently Asked Questions | Bachelor of Health Science Program

 Applicants must have a minimum cumulative GPA of 2.75.
-The Admissions Committee will review applications and evaluate each candidate from a comprehensive perspective that includes professional experience (resume or curriculum vitae), reference letters, and two personal essays.
+The Admissions Committee will review applications and evaluate each candidate from a comprehensive perspective that includes professional experience (resume), reference letters, and a personal essay.
 See our Admissions Requirements for more information.

 Do applicants need previous healthcare experience?

 Yes.
-Applicants must have some sort experience (two years preferred) working in healthcare or business.
+Applicants should have experience working in the healthcare industry.
+This experience can be volunteer work, internships, job shadowing, or paid experience.
 See our Admissions Requirements for more information.